angaboli/FinOpt/docs/setup-guide.md

 When modifying database schema:

 1. Update `infra/supabase/schema.sql`
-2. Apply changes in Supabase SQL Editor
+2. Apply changes in Neon SQL Editor
 3. Test locally
 4. Document changes

-For production: Use Supabase migrations or Alembic.
+For production: Use Neon branching for safe migrations or Alembic.

 ## 13. Debugging